or see below to see best scope for 30-06

 Choosing a rifle scope can be tough.

 Especially with so many different scopes...
-How do you choose?
-What is the best scope for a 30-06?
+How do you choose and how necessary are they?
+What is the best scope for 30-06?

-That's exactly why we have compiled this list of the Top 5 and best rifle scopes for the 30-06.
+That's exactly why we have compiled this list of the Top 5 best scopes for 3006.

-- Honestly, when looking for a scope for a 30 06, a scope that is going to be up to $1,000 doesn’t really deliver any better experience compared to the less expensive .30-06 optics on the market.
+- Honestly, when looking for a scope for a 30 06, a scope that is going to be less than $50 doesn’t really deliver.

 - The Simmons 8 Point Truplex is too cheap.
 I don’t mind getting an inexpensive rifle scope, but the Simmons is too cheap and it shows in it’s quality.

-Basically, you are either paying too much for unnecessary features that drive up the price or you aren’t paying for something that is built well.
-Some of you may not mind the extra features and don’t mind the higher price tag, and others may be ok with something that is just cheap, but for most, we want to find the best .30-06 rifle scope for the money.
+Basically, you aren’t paying for something that is built well.
+Some of you may be ok with something that is just cheap, but for most, we want to find the best .30-06 rifle scope for the money, not just the cheapest.

-For now, these rifle optics didn’t make our Top 5 list, especially if you are just looking for something to get the job done or are on a budget.
+For now, this rifle optic didn’t make our Top 5 list, especially if you are just looking for something to get the job done or are on a budget.

-However, we believe that the premium rifle scopes are ok if you are the type of person who is not on a budget and wants the extra features as these scopes and other high tier scopes are definitely high quality.
+However, we believe that the cheap rifle scopes are ok if you are the type of person who is on a very tight budget.
 We also believe in finding some great budget scopes that are inexpensive as long as you don’t sacrifice on too much quality.

 The 30-06 Springfield rifle cartridge (7.62 x 63mm in metric) was first introduced to the United States military in 1906 and remained in use for over 70 years until it was replaced by the .308 Winchester (7.62 x 51mm in metric) in the 80's.